rust-lang/rustc-dev-guide/src/building/bootstrapping/what-bootstrapping-does.md

 Directory `lib/rustlib/` includes libraries like `hashbrown` and `cfg_if`, which are not part of the public API of the standard library, but are used to implement it.
-Also `lib/rustlib/` is part of the search path for linkers, but `lib` will never be part of the search path.
+Also,`lib/rustlib/` is part of the search path for linkers, but `lib` will never be part of the search path.

 #### `-Z force-unstable-if-unmarked`